-- a. mixed-use residential and commercial development incorporating predominantly permanent residential uses; - b. some offices and retail development; - c. maximum development yields for this precinct are expected to be in the order of : - > Retail 6,000 m GFA; and - Commercial 20,000 m GFA; and - d. approximately 1,000 residential dwellings.
+- a. mixed-use residential and commercial development incorporating predominantly permanent residential uses; - b. some offices and retail development; - maximum development yields for this precinct are expected to be in the order of21: - ▶ Retail 5,000m2 GFA; and - Commercial 13,000m2 GFA; and - d. approximately 800 residential dwellings.